BONUS: Winter is Coming Giveaway Hop at the end of the page

 Reapply Moisturizers After Washing

 Always reapply your moisturizers after washing your hands, body or face.
-Keep an extra moisturizer in your car or purse for touch-ups.
+My hands get really dry so I keep an extra moisturizer in my car or purse for touch-ups as well.

 Exfoliate Once a Week

 Exfoliating your skin helps get rid of the dry layer that will build up over time.
 Try to use a moisturizing exfoliator if possible.
 Remember not to over-exfoliate, which can irritate your skin.

 Harsh soaps like the antibacterial options can really dry out your skin.
 During the winter months, try to use a soap with built-in moisturizers or those containing glycerine.
 Avoid covering your entire body with soap.
 Instead, use soap on the areas that tend to get smelly.
 Your shampoo will contribute to washing the rest of your body.
 Opt for those that are gentle and fragrance-free.